ibrazug/kinderseg/README.md

 | **Total**    | **506**     | **52**  | **454**     | **13**  | **441**     |

+## MRI Segmentation and Volumetric Analysis of the dataset subjects

 ### MRI Post-processing
 - DICOM data converted to NIfTI format using `dcm2niix` and  Python version 3.9 was used for data manipulation

 ### Segmentation Tools

-1. **FreeSurfer v6.0:**
-   - Ran on a Slurm cluster with a 16-core Intel Xeon E5-2650 CPU
-   - Utilized GNU Parallel for parallel processing
+1. **FreeSurfer v6.0:** Ran on a Slurm cluster with a 16-core Intel Xeon E5-2650 CPU, Utilized GNU Parallel for parallel processing

-2. **FastSurfer (V1):**
-   - Employed for accelerated brain segmentation
-   - Utilized FastSurferCNN pipeline on a workstation with an AMD 3970X CPU and NVIDIA GeForce RTX 3090 GPU
+2. **FastSurfer (V1):** Utilized FastSurferCNN pipeline on a workstation with an AMD 3970X CPU and NVIDIA GeForce RTX 3090 GPU

 ### Files:
 - `01.generate_segmentation_outputs (freesurfer and fastsurfer).ipynb`  for MRI data segmentation and volume calculation using Freesurfer and Fastsurfer, generating volumetric statistics tables for both methods